syncfusion-content/maui-docs/MAUI/Polar-Charts/migration.md

 ## API migration

-To initialize the control, import the Chart Directionspace and Initialize [SfPolarChart]() as shown in the following code sample.
+To initialize the control, import the Chart namespace and Initialize [SfPolarChart]() as shown in the following code sample.

 <table>
 <tr>